rtfmcorp/asylamba-game/CONTRIBUTING.en.md

 - the comments are in english or french
 - the commits names must be clear (in french or english)
 - a commit modifies/improves one thing, it must be clear and concise
+- each modification must be unit tested to ensure the safety of the code

 Modify the front-end